Nap

 A nap is a short period of sleep, typically taken during daytime hours as an adjunct to the usual nocturnal sleep period.
-Naps are most often taken as a response to drowsiness during waking hours.
+Naps are most often taken as a response to drowsiness during waking hours or as a means to supplement before or after loss of sleep.
 A nap is a form of biphasic or polyphasic sleep, where the latter terms also include longer periods of sleep in addition to one period.
-For years, scientists have been investigating the benefits of napping, including the 30-minute nap as well as sleep durations of 1–2 hours.
-Performance across a wide range of cognitive processes has been tested.
+There are multiple different types of naps depending on what the user's desired outcome may be or time constraints they may have, and for years, scientists have been investigating the benefits of napping, including the 30-minute nap as well as sleep durations of 1–2 hours.
+Performance across a wide range of cognitive processes has been tested, and naps have been shown to have various cognitive, physical, and psychosocial benefits.